7. Context Engineering

 Few-shot prompts help LLMs solve tasks they might struggle with otherwise.

-Tip: Use custom instructions to inform the chatbot about your preferences, and structure your work in projects when you need task-specific instructions.
+Tip: Use custom instructions to inform the chatbot about your preferences.

 In your custom instructions, you can tell ChatGPT not to use em dashes.